Kaartikgupta/Music-Recommender-System-using-ML/README.md

 1.Find the K-nearest neighbors (KNN) to the user a, using a similarity function w to measure the distance between each pair of users:

 2.Predict the rating that user a will give to all items the k neighbors have consumed but a has not.
-We Look for the item j with the best predicted rating.
+We Look for the item j with the best predicted rating..